 Can I reset the clock by extending pre-settled status after an absence of more than six months?

-If continuous residence was broken before 31 December 2020, you may have a chance to reset the clock by applying for a fresh pre-settled status (as long as you returned to the UK before 31 December 2020 to ‘reset’ your residence, and you apply for the new pre-settled status before 30 June 2021).
+If continuous residence was broken before 31 December 2020, you may have a chance to reset the clock by applying for a fresh pre-settled status, if you returned to the UK before 31 December 2020 to ‘reset’ your residence.

 However, if your continuous residence is broken after 1 January 2021, you will not be able to reset the clock, since you will not be eligible to apply for settled status, nor to apply for fresh pre-settled status in future.